magical-paperclip/emplode/README.md

 - wordsthat slowly fall apart
 - soft, muted colors and slow motion
 - past submissions aren't shown so you can look forward

-the textbox in the end is supposed to be clipped ( it sort of throws away / burns the thing that ur angry about)

-**anxiety mode:**
-- journal that saves automatically

-**happy mode:**
-- confetti particles that fall with gravity
-- fireworks when you click
-- mouse trails
-- lots of colors and animations

 **thoughtful**
 - just a place to dump your thoughts out :D nothing too fancy with a circle that expands and shrinks!